pikvm/pikvm/docs/letsencrypt.md

    kvmd-certbot certonly --manual --preferred-challenges dns --manual-auth-hook 'acme-dns-client' -d pikvm.example.org
    ```

+   !!! note
-   **NOTE**: If using an ACME compatible Certificate Authority do not forget to add `--server https://ca.example.org/acme/acme/directory` to `kvmd-certbot`
+   If using an ACME compatible Certificate Authority (other than Let's Encrypt) do not forget to add `--server https://ca.example.org/acme/acme/directory` to `kvmd-certbot`

 7. Follow steps 3 through 5 under [Basic Setup](https://docs.pikvm.org/letsencrypt/#basic-setup) to complete setup and renewal of certificates